611: No Such Thing As A Forbidden Panettone

 If anyone doesn't know the 1988 film with Tom Hanks, he is a 13-year-old boy who turns into an adult and plays around in toy shops.

-If I was a monk in one of these temples, what I would do is I would climb up six of the steps and I would jump off somehow, and I would that would irritate all the other monks in the temple because they'd be waiting for the final, you know,
+If I was a monk in one of these temples, what I would do is I would climb up six of the steps and I would jump off somehow somehow and that would irritate all the other monks in the temple because they'd be waiting for the final, you know,

-yeah.
-Oh, yes, yeah, well, then you could go to the bottom,
+Well, then you could go to the bottom.

-One way to explain it is, you know, in the song Bohemian Rhapsody by Queen, when they go scaramouche, scaramouche, can you do the vandango?
+One way to explain it is, you know, in the song Bohemian Rhapsody by Queen, when they go, scaramouche, scaramouche, can you do the fandango?
 That da da da da da da da is in that

 kind of scale.
-So that explains kind of of what it would sound like.
+So that explains kind of what it would sound like.

-Did they use the steps to record that or did they use the scene?
+Did they use the steps to record that or did they use it to?

 They did.
 You know what steps you're going to record on those steps.